ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/introduction/_index.md

 ## Running Models

-To use the FAIR Data Pipeline with a piece of modelling software, you must add a language specific API as a dependency and interact with data registered in the pipeline via the methods it presents.
+To use the FAIR Data Pipeline with a piece of modelling software, you must add a language specific Pipeline API as a dependency and interact with data registered in the pipeline via the methods it presents.
 Each model run must be configured using a [`config.yml`](../interface/_index.md) file which specifies inputs and outputs by metadata.

 {{<mermaid align="left">}}
 graph LR;